 - Closed School Discharge.
 If your college closes while you’re attending school or soon after you withdraw, you may be eligible to discharge your student loan.
 Available for Direct Loans, FFEL Program loans, and Perkins Loans.

 Under normal circumstances, even if you don’t graduate or find a job in your field, you’re still responsible for paying for any education loans you’ve taken out.
+Check out our guide to student loans for more information.

 Work-study and assistantship programs